riaan19/meshmqtt/README.md

 - For Raspberry Pi Zero or older models, ensure sufficient memory (consider increasing swap space) to handle dependency installation.
 - If using a non-Raspberry Pi OS, modify the script's package installation commands (e.g., use `dnf` for Fedora-based systems).

-## Contributing

-For issues or contributions, please open an issue or pull request on the [GitHub repository](https://github.com/riaan19/meshmqtt).